Facebook Skip to main content

 Recognizes a team that has thoughtfully incorporated and quantified carbon footprint into the development and communication of their innovation.

-Leo Cup Innovation in Oceanography Prize sponsored by UW’s School of Oceanography, with generous support from the Leo Maddox Legacy
+Leo Maddox Innovation in Oceanography Prize sponsored by UW’s School of Oceanography, with generous support from the Leo Maddox Legacy

 Recognizes students for creating innovative solutions to address issues of ocean health, with a preference for addressing marine pollution, including ocean plastics or other pollutants.